HarcourtsAcademy/grav-ha-user/pages/landing/training-paths/training_paths.md

 ---

 The Academy have developed training pathways for Harcourts team members.
-We currently have training pathways designed specifically for Sales, Administration, Auction, and Leadership with more on the way!
+We currently have training pathways designed specifically for Sales, Auction, Administration and Leadership with more on the way!

 ===